 If you find yourself in front of a great initiative or you are passionate to pursue endeavours that will take your Arts education above and beyond, the Arts Endowment Fund is there to help make it possible.
 The Fund has been established to support student-led initiatives that complement their experiences in Arts.
 The objective is to provide improvements in the quality and the diversity of students’ educational experiences, through enhancements to the spaces and events that Arts students access, as well as initiatives that go beyond the classroom.

-The deadline for proposal submissions for the Winter 2019 term was Friday, June 14, 2019, 11:59 p.m.
+The deadline for proposal submissions for the Fall 2019 term was Friday, October 11, 2019, 11:59 p.m.
 The Arts Endowment Fund accepts proposals once per term.

-All undergraduate students in the faculty of Arts at University of Waterloo are eligible for funding through the AEF, with the exception of students in the School of Accounting and Finance (which has its own fund — the Accounting and Finance Endowment Fund).
+- You are an undergraduate student in the Faculty of Arts, with the exception of students in the School of Accounting and Finance (you can apply to the Accounting and Finance Endowment Fund instead).

 How to apply for funding

 - Read the website carefully, especially the Guidelines for Funding.
 Many a proposal has been declined simply because it didn’t follow the guidelines.